-(v) MinScore: The minimum score of a match.
-A score is calculated from the number of matching bases, number of indels and replacement.
+(v) MinScore: This is the minimum score of a match.
+A score is calculated from the number of matching bases, number of indels and replacements.
 MinScore is used as a threshold.
 Score can be calculated in different ways.
 For example: